 Postpartum hair loss is a widely accepted part of any woman’s postpartum experience.
 But while many mamas have already accepted this inevitable fate, we’re here to shed–pun not intended–a little light on this simple question: what causes postpartum hair loss?

 “I was shocked by the amount of hair I would shed every time I took a shower.
 Our bathroom floor was full of hair,” shares new mama Therese.
-This scenario isn’t new at all.
+But, of course, this scenario isn’t new at all.

 According to experts, it’s not unusual to lose hair every day.
 We lose as much as 150 strands of hair per day!
 However, it’s a red flag if you gather a clump of hair the size of a golf ball.

 For mamas who have just given birth, hair loss is even worse because of mainly one thing: hormonal changes.

 A Look Into What Causes Postpartum Hair Loss